Junior Wildlife Ambassador Program

 GRADES 3-6

-The Junior Wildlife Ambassador Program is back for the 2023-2024 school year!
+The Junior Wildlife Ambassador Program will be back for the 2024-2025 school year!

 Your students can become Junior Wildlife Ambassadors through an online virtual presentation.

-Grade 3 – “Life Cycles, Wildlife & My Community”
+Grade 3 – “Food Chains, Wildlife, & My Community”

 Since a clean community is a shared responsibility, WILDNorth and Capital City Clean Up have joined forces to deliver the “Litter, Wildlife & My Community” classroom program.
 Educational and entertaining, this 60-minute presentation directly links to the Waste and Our World unit.
 It illustrates how litter harms wildlife and helps students identify actions they can take to minimize litter’s impact on wildlife.